-Provides an interdisciplinary, international network of graduate and professional students dedicated to global leadership.
+The McDonnell International Academy Fellowship provides an interdisciplinary, international network of graduate and professional students dedicated to global leadership.

-A one-semester, $5,000 stipend awarded by the Center for the Humanities to students writing humanities dissertations; includes participation in the center’s Faculty Fellowship Program.
+The Center for Humanities Graduate Student Fellowship is a one-semester, $5,000 stipend awarded by the Center for the Humanities to students writing humanities dissertations; includes participation in the center’s Faculty Fellowship Program.

-Offered by the Writing Center and open to doctoral students in Arts & Sciences departments for students at or near the dissertation-writing stage; requires a commitment of approximately six hours per week.
+Graduate Writing Fellowships are offered by the Writing Center and open to doctoral students in Arts & Sciences departments for students at or near the dissertation-writing stage; requires a commitment of approximately six hours per week.

-Provides opportunities to participate in research projects, focused on the application of technology to the humanities, led by WashU faculty.
+Digital Humanities Fellowships provide opportunities to participate in research projects, focused on the application of technology to the humanities, led by WashU faculty.

 Field Specific Awards